Root Canal Treatment

 The living part of your tooth is also known as pulp.
 If this gets inflamed or infected you will start experiencing pain.
 If pulp inflammation or infection is left untreated, it can eventually cause more pain, swelling and loss of the supporting bone.
 Root canal treatment involves the removal of the pulp tissues from the tooth in the event that it gets infected or inflamed.

-During a root canal treatment, the nerve which is causing you pain, is professionally removed from the tooth.
+During the treatment, the nerve which is causing you pain, is professionally removed from the tooth.
 If this procedure is performed at an early stage then it will prevent the further inflammation or infection of the root.
 However, when the root itself is also ignited, then the emphasize of the treatment will be on removing the deeper lying bacteria in the root canal.

 The root canal treatment; step by step